4d/docs/website/translated_docs/es/Project/compiler.md

 Un archivo de error puede contener tres tipos de mensajes:

 - **Errors linked to a specific line**: these errors are displayed in context — the line in which they were found — with an explanation.
 The compiler reports this type of error when it encounters an expression in which it sees an inconsistency related to data type or syntax.
-In the compiler window, double–click on each error detected in order to open the method concerned directly in the 4D Method editor, with the line containing the error highlighted.
+In the compiler window, double–click on each error detected in order to open the method concerned directly in the 4D Code Editor, with the line containing the error highlighted.

 - **General errors**: These are errors that make it impossible to compile the project.
 There are two cases in which the compiler reports a general error:
     - The data type of a process variable could not be determined.